-Obviously if a seller’s home is brand new on the market, a seller may chose to decline an sale contingency offer for obvious reasons.
+Obviously if a seller’s home is brand new on the market, a seller may chose to decline a contingent offer for obvious reasons.
 He/she may opt to give it a month or so to see what kind of non-contingent offers come in.
 However, if the home has not flown off the market in the first few days or weeks, a seller may need to soften his or her stance and consider contingent offers (sale contingency).

 If the market is a true seller’s market (lower inventory, low interest rates, strong buyer pool), usually a seller does not have to consider a sale contingency because there are enough buyers who are non-contingent and ready to pull the trigger, however if the market is a buyer’s market (high inventory), you may see more contingent offers and a seller may have to seriously consider taking one.